Best Matcha in Switzerland: Why It's So Hard to Find (2026)

 The Transparency Gap

 Most brands use vague terms like "premium quality" or "finest selection" without defining their criteria.
 Very few disclose shading duration, harvest timing, or processing methods.
 This makes it nearly impossible for consumers to compare products objectively.
+When we asked several Swiss-market brands to confirm their harvest origin and shading period, fewer than half could provide a clear answer.

 The Sourcing Question